joelharkes/wp-plugin-jih-schedular/readme.txt

 == Changelog ==

+= 1.2.1 =
+* Hotfix for include file warning

+= 1.2 =
+* Set to active version

-= 1.0 =
+= 0.1 =
 * Initial check-in of the plugin to wordpress

-= 0.1 =
-* Simple setup of the plugin

 == Upgrade Notice ==